Diceble/IRacingAPI/README.md

 # IRacingAPI

-This project is a project still in development and is not yet ready to be used by third-parties.
+This project is still in development and is not yet ready to be used by third-parties.

 # Why another iRacing SDK/API?